0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

 ---

-### May to August 2024: It stops when we talk, and it starts when we don't
+### May to August 2024

 In early May, Gavin and I started messaging on Snapchat again.
 I got back in touch with him while the stalking was happening.
 I still did not know who was doing it at this point.

-Interestingly, the harassment stopped almost immediately.
+Interestingly, the harassment stopped almost immediately once I started snapping Gavin.
 The last message from that first round of texts and calls was April 17.

 Gavin and I were friendly through May.
 In June, he came into town, and we met up with my roommate and a group of friends.
 Gavin met my roommate that night as well as a woman named K***** (full name hidden for privacy) who was part of the friend group and lived in Chicago.
 After that night, Gavin and K***** started texting regularly.